Hotels | Flights | Tours | Travel_Insurance

 Koh Maiton

 This small island is a little further out on the way to Phi Phi.
-It is a forested island with a sandy beach and a single resort.
-There are no day trips out to this island but you can rent a longtail although it will take an hour to get this far out.
-Not many people visit here apart from those staying at the resort.
+It is a forested island with a nice sandy beach and a single resort -- the Honeymoon Island Hotel.
+It is not one of the islands that commonly appears on the day-trip itineries.
+You can rent a longtail to visit but it will take an hour to get this far out.
+Not many people visit this island apart from those staying at the resort.

 About Us | Contact Us | Advertise | Privacy Policy | Sitemap